YiranSunn/Note/README.md

 # Introduction

-These are all the projects I have done or I'm working now.
-Code is available.
+These are the projects with available code.

 > Some projects' code is not complete, or in other platforms.
 So it'll take some time to push them here.
 However, I hope all this work will be finished before Mar 15th, 2020.
 Thanks for your patience!